Charges and Fluxes on (Perturbed) Non-expanding Horizons: Discussion

 However, using perturbed NEHs one cannot hope to describe the regime in which fully non-linear, dynamical effects are important, e.g., during or immediately after a black hole merger.
 As discussed in \cite{akkl1}, the `obvious' strategy of replacing perturbed NEHs with event horizons is unlikely to work because, as the Vaidya metric illustrates, event horizons can also grow in regions where the space-time metric is flat \cite{akrev}.
 Therefore, charges associated with event horizons will also have spooky features.
 In our view, to describe the strongly non-linear phase close to the merger itself, it would be more fruitful to consider the covariant phase space of solutions of Einstein's equations that admit a DH as the inner boundary.
 Thus, the boundary would no longer be null; it would be space-like in the strongly non-linear phase, but can be approximated by a null NEH soon after the merger.
 While construction of the corresponding phase space framework would be non-trivial, thanks to the rich set of results on DHs, it is within reach.

-In quantum considerations, on the other hand, the exact DH describing black hole evaporation would be time-like and its area would therefore shrink in time \cite{ak-dh, aa-eva}.
+In quantum considerations, on the other hand, the exact DH describing black hole evaporation would be time-like and its area would therefore shrink in time \cite{ak-dh,aa-eva}.
 Nonetheless, it would be approximated extremely well by a perturbed NEH for a very long time, e.g., over the $\sim 10^{76}$ years it takes a solar mass black hole to shrink to a lunar mass through Hawking evaporation.
 It is only when the black hole enters a genuinely quantum gravity regime that this description would fail; but so would any description based on classical general relativity!
 The perturbed NEH framework developed in this paper is likely to be useful in the very long phase during which semi-classical approximation holds.
 The multipole moments of Sec.~\ref{s2} of \cite{akkl1} --particularly, their slow evolution due to perturbations-- as well as the close similarity between the NEH symmetry group $\G$ and the BMS group $\B$ are likely to be useful in analyzing (at least) this phase of the evaporation process.
+This approach is in the same spirit as the one in \cite{hps} that was developed independently, albeit some important technical differences.